singlecla/singlecla/cla.md

 5. I cannot and will not revoke these license grants.

 6.  ***As far as the law allows, my work comes as is, without any warranty or condition, except my promises about [rights to license](#rights-to-license) under this CLA.***

+### Others' Work

+When I make contributions including others' work:

+1. I promise to mention in comments to my pull requests when it isn't clearly licensed under permissive open license terms that Blue Oak Council rates "bronze" or better at <https://blueoakcouncil.org/list>.

+2. I promise to include copies of copyright notices, license terms, and other licensing documentation in my contribution, so the project steward can tell from files in the project's repository who licensed what work under what terms.

 ## Rights to License